-Dr. D. S. Sivia gives an eight-lecture course on Data analysis, based on his book Data Analysis: a Bayesian tutorial.
-The lectures take place at 11am on Fridays of Michaelmas Term, in the ICL lecture theatre.
+Dr. D. S. Sivia gives an eight-lecture course in Michaelmas Term on Data analysis, based on his book Data Analysis: a Bayesian tutorial.
+The lectures will be advertised by email.

 The course synopsis is available here.

-The ICL Electronics workshop and all the PTCL workshops run an Open Day as part of the Graduate Induction (Tuesday 3rd October, 2pm-4pm).
+The PTCL workshops run an Open Day as part of the Graduate Induction (Monday 11th October, 2pm-4pm).
 All students are welcome to attend, to see what facilities are available and the kinds of work that can be carried out.

 An ESR induction session is held as part of the Graduate Induction (Thursday 5th October, 3.40pm, ICL Lecture theatre).
 It will explain how the instruments can be accessed and the training that is required to use them.
 There will be an opportunity to sign-up for introductory training sessions.

 The ESR facility has a website explaining what is available.

 Students can attend undergraduate and graduate lecture courses offered by the Chemistry department and other University departments.

 The Research Facilitation team keeps an up-to-date list of internships and secondment opportunities that may be of interest to DPhil students.

 The University IT Services provide a large number of online and classroom-based training courses, including training in MS Office.
 You can sign up to their mailing list to receive details of upcoming courses.